VoxeLibre/VoxeLibre/README.md

 # MineClone 2
 An unofficial Minecraft-like game for Minetest.
-Forked from MineClone by daredevils.
+Forked from MineClone by davedevils.
 Developed by Wuzzy and contributors.
 Not developed or endorsed by Mojang AB.

 Version: 0.53.3